christianjensenv/christianjensenv.github.io/essays/Javascript-is-awesome.md

 ## My favorite language

-Java script is a curious language and I think I categorize it as my favorite language so far.
+Javascript is a curious language and I think I categorize it as my favorite language so far.
 It is not lazy per se, but it's the ability to shorthand is amazing.
 I am a complete newbie but the JS language is not that much different from Java (yet).
 I think if you want to whip up some fast programs Javascript seems like the language to use.
 From an engineering perspective, it is less complex than C or C++, which means less possibility for errors.
 When using C its easy to get choked up in all its complexities because it deals with pointers.

 ## Solving problems fast